PROJECT THALASSA · PITCH

 P1

-We don't want to build one more "type a line, get a line" tool, where a human still has to bring the real insight and the machine only polishes the surface.
-We're building a B2B custom narrative engine that starts earlier: it reads what a crowd is carrying, then turns that pressure into story maps, motif sets, world bibles and scene boards.
+We do not want to build one more “type a line, get a line” tool.
+In that model, the human still has to supply the real inspiration, and the machine only polishes the surface.

 P2